Google Chrome App

-Google Chrome Apps, or commonly just Chrome Apps, are a certain deprecated type of non-standardized web application that ran on the Google Chrome web browser.
-Chrome apps could be obtained from the Chrome Web Store along with various free and paid apps, extensions, and themes.
-The apps came in two varieties: hosted, or server-side, and packaged, or client-side; each format targeting different use cases.
-Support for Chrome Apps in the Chrome Web Store was removed from Chrome in June 2022, except on ChromeOS where support has been extended until August 2028.
-Windows, Linux, and ChromeOS users could add a shortcut of a website as a Chrome app.
+Google Chrome Apps, commonly just Chrome apps, are a deprecated type of non-standardized web application that ran on the Google Chrome web browser from 2010.
+Chrome apps could be obtained from the Chrome Web Store along with various free and paid extensions and themes.
+The apps came in two varieties: hosted (server-side) and packaged (client-side), with each format targeting different use cases.
+Support for Chrome apps in the Chrome Web Store was removed from Chrome in June 2022, except on ChromeOS where support for some Chrome Apps for Enterprise and Education customers has been extended until August 2028.
+ChromeOS, Linux, and Windows users could add a shortcut of a website as a Chrome app.

-Google recommends migrating from Google Chrome Apps to standards-based Web Applications and Chrome Extensions.
+Google recommends migrating from Chrome apps to standards-based web applications and Chrome extensions.

 History

-On August 19, 2016, Google announced that it would begin phasing out Chrome Apps for Windows, MacOS and Linux (both packaged and hosted) by the end of 2016, finishing the process in early 2018.
-The company said that such apps would continue to be supported and maintained on ChromeOS "for the foreseeable future".
-The plan later changed, with Chrome Apps set to last until at least January 2025 for ChromeOS.
+On August 19, 2016, Google announced that it would begin phasing out Chrome apps for Linux, Windows, and MacOS (both packaged and hosted) by the end of 2016, finishing the process in early 2018.
+The company said that such apps would continue to be supported and maintained on ChromeOS "for the foreseeable future."

-On January 15, 2020, Google announced that Chrome would begin phasing out support for Chrome Apps completely starting in March 2020, with support for consumers until June 2021.
-On October 14, 2021, Google announced that support from Chrome Apps for Enterprise and Education customers using ChromeOS would be extended until at least January 2025.
+On January 15, 2020, Google announced that Chrome would begin phasing out support for Chrome apps completely starting in March 2020, with support for consumers until June 2021.
+On October 14, 2021, Google announced that support from Chrome apps for Enterprise and Education customers using ChromeOS would be extended until at least January 2025.

+Chrome Apps in Kiosk Mode used by Enterprise and Education customers will be supported until April 2027, and all remaining Chrome Apps used in managed environments by Enterprise and Education organizations will reach their end of life in October 2028.